Weight Watchers "Original" The One That Gets It Off

 I had a good friend whose mother had joined Weight Watchers.
 This friend's mother went on and on about how she got so much to eat.

-My friend went on the diet sporadically with her mother, but I was leery of the bread on it.
+My friend went on the diet sporadically with her mother, but I was leery of the

 One day I went out to buy the program cookbook at the local bookstore.
 They had to order it specially.

 When it came, I brought it home and studied it.
 It said you could leave off bread and cottage cheese if you can't lose weight on the regular plan.